Dugong: Reproduction and parental care

 A dugong reaches sexual maturity between the ages of eight and eighteen, older than in most other mammals.
-The way that females know how a male has reached sexual maturity is by the eruption of tusks in the male since tusks erupt in males when testosterone levels reach a high enough level.
-The age when a female first gives birth is disputed, with some studies placing the age between ten and seventeen years, while others place it as early as six years.
+Females know that a male has reached sexual maturity by the eruption of the male's tusks, since tusks erupt in males when testosterone levels reach a high enough level.
+The age when a female first gives birth is disputed, with some studies placing the age between ten and seventeen years while others place it as early as six years.
 There is evidence that male dugongs lose fertility at older ages.

-Despite the longevity of the dugong, which may live for 50 years or more, females give birth only a few times during their life, and invest considerable parental care in their young.
+Despite the longevity of the dugong, which may live for 50 years or more, females give birth only a few times during their lives and invest considerable parental care in their young.
 The time between births is unclear, with estimates ranging from 2.4 to 7 years.

 Mating behaviour varies between populations located in different areas.
-In some populations, males will establish a territory which females in estrus will visit.
-In these areas a male will try to impress the females while defending the area from other males, a practice known as lekking.
-In other areas many males will attempt to mate with the same female, sometimes inflicting injuries to the female or each other.
-During this the female will have copulated with multiple males, who will have fought to mount her from below.
+In some populations, males establish a territory that females in estrus then visit.
+In these areas, the male attempts to impress females while defending the area from other males, a practice known as lekking.
+In other areas many males attempt to mate with the same female, sometimes inflicting injuries on the female or each other.
+During this event the female copulates with multiple males, who fight to mount her from below.
 This greatly increases the chances of conception.

 Females give birth after a 13- to 15-month gestation, usually to just one calf.
 Birth occurs in very shallow water, with occasions known where the mothers were almost on the shore.
 As soon as the young is born the mother pushes it to the surface to take a breath.
 Newborns are already 1.2 m long and weigh around 30 kg.
-Once born, they stay close to their mothers, possibly to make swimming easier.
+Once born, calves stay close to their mothers, possibly to make swimming easier.
 The calf nurses for 14–18 months, although it begins to eat seagrasses soon after birth.
-A calf will only leave its mother once it has matured.
-Calves in captivity have been observed sucking on their flippers as a way of asking to be fed.
+A calf leaves its mother only after it has matured.

 Importance to humans

 Dugongs have historically provided easy targets for hunters, who killed them for their meat, oil, skin, and bones.
-As the anthropologist A. Asbjørn Jøn has noted, they are often considered as the inspiration for mermaids, and people around the world developed cultures around dugong hunting.
-In some areas it remains an animal of great significance, and a growing ecotourism industry around dugongs has had an economic benefit in some countries.
+As the anthropologist A. Asbjørn Jøn has noted, they are often considered the inspiration for mermaids, and people around the world developed cultures around dugong hunting.
+In some areas, it remains an animal of great significance, and a growing ecotourism industry around dugongs has had an economic benefit in some countries.

-There is a 5,000-year-old wall painting of a dugong, apparently drawn by neolithic peoples, in Tambun Cave, Ipoh, Malaysia.
-This was discovered by Lieutenant R.L Rawlings in 1959 while on a routine patrol.
+There is a 5,000-year-old wall painting of a dugong, apparently drawn by Neolithic peoples, in Tambun Cave, Ipoh, Malaysia.
+This was discovered by Lieutenant R.L.
+Rawlings in 1959 while on a routine patrol.